 Xhosa (isiXhosa) Language

-Xhosa is unusual, at the same time it is an attractive sounding language.
-To many, the language is difficult to learn mainly because the consonants are uncommon and also densely populated.
-The sounds are aggressive, which consists of English sounds, 15 clicks, ejectives and also an implosive.
-What learners battle with are the 15 clicks, and these are divided into 3 groups: the dental clicks - where the tongue presses against the person’s teeth.
-The end result should be “tut-tut”, alveolar clicks – where the tongue presses against the palate.
-The end result should be a sound resembling cork popping out of a bottle, and then the lateral click - where the tongue presses against the side of the mouth.
+Xhosa is an unusual, yet pretty-sounding, language.
+To many, it is difficult to learn because the consonants are uncommon and also densely populated.
+The sounds are relatively aggressive (as opposed to soothing and melodic).
+They comprise English sounds, 15 clicks, ejectives and an implosive.
+Learners most frequently battle with the 15 clicks, and these are divided into three groups: 1) The dental clicks - where the tongue presses against the person’s teeth.
+The end result should be “tut-tut”.
+2) Alveolar clicks – where the tongue presses against the palate.
+The end result should be a sound resembling a cork popping out of a bottle.
+3) Lateral clicks - where the tongue presses against the side of the mouth.
 The end result should be the sound one makes when calling a horse.

 Learning to speak the language can be very challenging, but also very rewarding.
-The next time you decide to travel to South Africa’s Eastern Cape don’t forget to stop an amaXhosa and ask him / her to instruct you on a couple of phrases.
-There is no doubt that they will be eager to teach you a thing or two and share their historical language with you.
+The next time you decide to travel to South Africa’s Eastern Cape, try to ask a local Xhosa-speaking person to teach you a few simple phrases.
+They are a warm, friendly people that will almost certainly be happy to share some of their heritage with you.